 Is Biotin Harmful for Kidneys?

-Consuming biotin in hefty doses might be a bit like playing with fire—exciting but potentially risky, especially when it comes to your kidneys.
-While there's no concrete evidence linking biotin directly to kidney damage, the uncertainty is enough to make anyone a tad anxious about their health.
-It's like walking into a buffet and not knowing if the food is safe; you might want to consult your doctor before piling your plate high with supplements.
+Taking a lot of biotin could be like playing with fire: fun but dangerous, especially for your kidneys.
+There isn't any solid proof that biotin hurts the kidneys, but the lack of assurance is enough to make everyone a little worried about their health.
+It's like going to a buffet and not knowing if the food is safe; you might want to talk to your doctor before filling your plate with supplements.

-Should Biotin Be Taken At Night?
+Should Biotin Be Taken at Night?

-Is Biotin Good For Skin?
+Is Biotin Good for Skin?

 Can I Take Biotin with Vitamin D?